justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 ## Technical Test

-Just Eat raises a variety of events but the core business events consist of `OrderPlaced`, `OrderAccepted` and `OrderCancelled`.
+Just Eat raises a variety of events but the core business ones consist of `OrderPlaced`, `OrderAccepted` and `OrderCancelled`.

 The technical test consists of two tasks: